keith66fuller/TechDay2018/LabModules/Module0-Env_Overview.md

 1. Import the Postman Environment and collection from the repo (/TechDay2018-master/LabFiles/).
 3. Note the use of variable substitution using the {{variable}} nomenclature.
+3. _Turn off 'SSL Certificate Checking' in the Postman preferences_

 ### Visual Studio Code
 I've included a decent editor/IDE for viewing/editing javascript files -- Visual Studio Code.
 Feel free to use whatever editor you are comfortable with.